American Academy of Family Physicians Names Shannon Scott as Chief Strategy Officer

 American Academy of Family Physicians

-LEAWOOD, Kan. – The American Academy of Family Physicians is pleased to announce that Shannon M. Scott has joined the AAFP as senior vice president, marketing, communications and membership.
+LEAWOOD, Kan. — The American Academy of Family Physicians is pleased to announce that Shannon M. Scott has been named chief strategy officer, and on Jan.
+1, 2021, she will also assume the role of deputy executive vice president (DEVP).
+Scott joined the AAFP in 2016 as senior vice president of marketing, communications, membership, and meetings and conventions.

 In her DEVP role, Scott will succeed Todd Dicus, AAFP’s current chief operating officer and DEVP.
 Dicus will retire on Feb.
 1, 2021.